 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 My first experience with frugal cooking was in college.
-Like most barely-20-year-olds, our go-to cheap meals were heavily processed foods that came from boxes.
+I didn’t know how to cook cheap.
+Like most barely-20-year-olds, in an attempt to save money our go-to cheap meals were heavily processed foods that came from boxes.
 I shudder when I think about the copious number of MSG-laden ramen packets I have consumed.

 As a young adult, I ditched the boxed foods and started making more things from scratch.
 I enjoyed trying new recipes and expanding my tastes.
 However, I was operating without a budget – and once I started tracking my expenses, it became painfully clear that I was spending too much at the grocery store.